o-jasper/o-jasper-luakit-stuff/listview/readme.md

   + Get sensible location of selection immediately the main search.

-  + Using keys to navigate gui.
+  + Using keyboard keys to navigate gui.

   + More customizability, make it prettier.
+Location of buttons doesnt seem "well balanced"

   + Non-obnoxious indicator whenever it searches.

-  + Continuous scroll is annoyingly interupted by searching.
-When using it, turn off continuous updating.
-    (people might be reading the result from the list while writing their new search)